Exist888/Oldagram/README.md

 - Implementing "innerHTML", "textContent", and "querySelector" to manipulate the DOM and alter html content
 - Using increment operator to add newly generated posts until posts reach length of array
 - Applying forEach and getAttribute methods to associate like increases with correct posts at correct index points
-- Translating Figma design file into CSS code to mirror given visual design
+- Translating Figma design file into CSS to mirror given visual design
 <br/> <br/>

 ##